factsfinder/quaker/README.md

 Steps to run this application on your localhost
 1) Clone the repository and cd into the directory
 2) Run 'npm install'
-3) Run 'npm run build'
+3) Run 'npm run start-dev'
-4) Run 'npm run start'

 Now visit localhost:8081
-The port number might be different, please check the terminal after the start command.
+The port number might be different, please check the terminal after the start-dev command.